About the artist

 Shop for authentic collectible McClelland Barclay home decor accents.
 Add a rare piece of Art Deco history to your home or office.
 From 1931 to 1939, McClelland Barclay Art Products, Inc. was a commercial enterprise the artist operated from New York to market his home decor accessories such as bookends, desk accessories, vases, statuettes, figurines, photo frames, and decorative boxes, bowls and plaques.

-Signed Art Deco Metal Art: McClelland Barclay's signature is on his creatures from land and sea, allegorical figures and female nudes.
-Made of cast bronze like this cigarette or trinket box with lamb figurine.
-Some were created in different finishes including "McClelland Barclay green" genuine bronze plate, real gold and silver plate and ivory enamel.
+Signed Art Deco Metal Art: McClelland Barclay's signature is on his creatures from land and sea, such as the bronze plated mushroom dish (shown).
+Allegorical figures and female nudes are some of his works which show the Art Deco design influence.
+Mac created works in different finishes including "McClelland Barclay green" genuine bronze plate, real gold and silver plate and ivory enamel.

 Devoted desk companions: A life-long dog lover, McClelland Barclay's art often included dogs.
 He immortalized the original seeing-eye dog in a pair of "Buddy" bookends.
 And, his miniature bronze-plated Pekingese figurine or Spaniel dog letter opener would make wonderfully loyal desk companions!